Lorenz gauge condition: History

-When originally published, Lorenz's work was not received well by Maxwell.
+When originally published in 1867, Lorenz's work was not received well by James Clerk Maxwell.
 Maxwell had eliminated the Coulomb electrostatic force from his derivation of the electromagnetic wave equation since he was working in what would nowadays be termed the Coulomb gauge.
 The Lorenz gauge hence contradicted Maxwell's original derivation of the EM wave equation by introducing a retardation effect to the Coulomb force and bringing it inside the EM wave equation alongside the time varying electric field, which was introduced in Lorenz's paper "On the identity of the vibrations of light with electrical currents".
-Lorenz's work was the first symmetrizing shortening of Maxwell's equations after Maxwell himself published his 1865 paper.
+Lorenz's work was the first use of symmetry to simplify Maxwell's equations after Maxwell himself published his 1865 paper.
 In 1888, retarded potentials came into general use after Heinrich Rudolf Hertz's experiments on electromagnetic waves.
 In 1895, a further boost to the theory of retarded potentials came after J. J. Thomson's interpretation of data for electrons (after which investigation into electrical phenomena changed from time-dependent electric charge and electric current distributions over to moving point charges).

+Lorenz derived the condition from postulated integral expressions for the potentials (nowadays known as retarded potentials); Lorentz (and before him Emil Wiechert) imposed it to fix the gauge (e.g, in his 1904 Encyclopedia article on electron theory).